 Looking at all the submitted job vacancies so far, we would like to share a bit of statistics that we found.

-So far 809 job vacancies have been submitted in just over one year.
+So far 1883 job vacancies have been submitted in just over two years.

 We have designed the job vacancies page to keep all of the submitted job vacancies all on one page, even if they have expired.
 We wanted our members to see which job positions have shown up for a school over time, and how many times a certain job position has shown up over time as well.
 For example, maybe if the school has just posted about the job position you are looking for last month, that position won’t show up the following month or the following year or two for that matter.
 Or if the position keeps showing up for a school, one might wonder why that they are consistently having that job available each year.
 The expired job vacancy postings are clearly marked, so it is clear which ones are active or not.